Vargasavour Recipes

 How to Make Date Nut Bread

-4. Bake and Cool: Pour into a parchment-lined 9×5-inch loaf pan, bake at 350°F (175°C) for 50-60 minutes, then cool 10 minutes in the pan and fully on a wire rack before slicing.
+4. Bake and Cool: Transfer the batter to a parchment-lined loaf pan and bake for 50 minutes.
+Cool it briefly in the pan, then let it cool completely on a wire rack before slicing.

 Top view of a date nut bread slice with chopped dates and walnuts on a white plate, Mediterranean diet snack

-My Tips for Recipe Success
+My Best Tips for Date Nut Bread

 Try These Bread Recipes Next!

-Pumpkin Bread with Chocolate Chips & Pecans
+Moist Pumpkin Bread with Chocolate Chips and Pecans

-Banana Bread
+Easy Moist Banana Bread

 • Homemade ciabatta bread

-Homemade Ciabatta Bread
+Easy Homemade Ciabatta Bread Without a Mixer

-Cornbread Recipe
+Moist Cornbread Recipe

 Recipe